d3sm0/slides/ntsa.md

 y is also called the endogenous variables in the economic setting

-Notice that this setting relys on the "markovianity" property of underlying process.
-This may not be true, for complex dynamical systems as the stock market or web traffic.

-We can consider some driving series `x` that influence the target series `y`, and modify the problem as follows:
+For multivariate setting instead we can consider some driving series `x` that influences the target series `y`:

 `y_t = f(y, x, t)`